Sessions

 Session Locking

-Only one client can send messages to a session at a time.
-When you send a message, DorkOS acquires a lock on that session.
-If another client tries to send a message to the same session, it receives a 409 conflict response.
+Only one client can write to a session at a time.
+When you send a message, DorkOS acquires an exclusive lock on that session using your client ID (sent via the X-Client-Id header).
+If another client tries to write to the same session, it receives a 409 conflict response with the lock holder's ID and acquisition time.

 Storage

-DorkOS does not use a database for sessions.
-All session data is stored in JSONL transcript files managed by the Claude Agent SDK.
+DorkOS does not maintain a separate session database.
+All session data lives in JSONL transcript files managed by the Claude Agent SDK.
+This is the single source of truth.

 Transcript Files